Things to consider while writing RPL Report positively

 • Each RPL project must show complete information of an ACS skill Assessment work experience in your working history with the appropriate knowledge of the definite ICT learning applying in a working situation.

-• All sources mentioned, quoted or rephrased information must be noted in the ACS Project Report.
+• All sources mentioned, quoted, or rephrased information must be noted in the ACS Project Report.

 • Clear details of your ICT work experience must be written to reveal the understanding and broadness of your work history.

 • Your ACS RPL must be real and unique content for effectiveness in the report.
-Plagiarism free content is highly recommended.
+Plagiarism-free content is highly recommended.

-• The duplicate data or content copied from online resources would lead to rejection of the RPL report.
+• The duplicate data or content copied from online resources would lead to the rejection of the RPL report.

 • Another reason for rejection may be insufficient work experience.